Hold-Krykke-BA/Bachelor-Project/iac/README.md

 ### Destroying infrastructure
 Resources managed by Terraform can be torn down with `terraform destroy`.

+### Verifying code
+Terraform allows code formatting according to specification with the `terraform fmt` command and code validation with the `terraform validation` command.

+Terraform has built-in validation when applying code - to a certain degree.
+It will check for spelling and errors, and may catch invalid resource configuration before execution.
+Additionally it will also validate during execution against the Cloud Provider's API (In this case Azure), and return any errors it experiences.

+Finally, third party linters can provide static analysis, ensuring the use of common standards and that typical errors will not occur.
+In this project we have added [tflint](https://github.com/terraform-linters/tflint) and extended it with the Azure ruleset, as can be seen in the configuration file [.tflint.hcl](./.tflint.hcl).

 ## What's next?
 Terraform should not exist entirely on its own, as it is built for managing infrastructure, but not for managing the software on the infrastructure.
 Often, Terraform is included as a part of a Continuous Integration/Continuous Delivery pipeline, as to manage the infrastructure, before the pipeline then deploys software onto it.